lani1/pte_paper/README.md

   - Weight: Code and instructions to produce longitudinal weight results
   - MRI: Code and instructions to produce longitudinal MRI results
   - Behavior: Code and instructions to produce results for open field test and prepulse inhibition

+Data to be analysed will be hosted in the Zenodo repository associated with this pre-reserved DOI: 10.5281/zenodo.13820978